The World’s 50 Most Beautiful Cities, Ranked by Travel Experts

 The ultimate travel list

 What do travel bloggers, travel writers, and travel agents have in common?
 It’s their job to see and experience as many sights on this planet as possible.
 Canada’s largest travel agency, Flight Network, asked more than 1,000 of these experts to nominate cities with populations over 1 million that have really caught their eye—based on natural and man-made beauty, nature, architecture, city culture, and local weather—and they produced this comprehensive list of the World’s 50 Most Beautiful Cities.
 Get ready for a whirlwind ride around the world, as we explore the beauty found in each corner of the globe.
-And when you’re planning a trip to one of these amazing destinations (or anywhere else), make sure you know the right way to travel, according to environmental experts.

 The very thought of Paris conjures up thoughts of romantic picnics in the shadow of the Eiffel Tower, afternoons gazing at the Mona Lisa and other famous works of art in the Louvre, and nibbling croissants while strolling past the iconic Arc de Triomphe.
 It’s all pretty heavenly.
 Another reason Paris qualifies as beautiful?
 It’s known as an international fashion capital, and Parisians take great pride in their chic appearance.
 “It’s Paris!
 Enough said,” sums up Dennis Lennox, travel columnist for The Christian Post.
 In case you’re looking around at intersections during your visit and feeling a bit perplexed, here’s the surprising reason there isn’t a single stop sign in Paris.